Dart Drug (album): Reception

 Writing for All About Jazz, Chris May commented: "The bracing yet strangely beautiful album is one of the few recordings made by the percussionist Jamie Muir after he retired from professional music-making in 1973, first to study Buddhism in Scottish and French monasteries, then to become a fulltime painter...
 On Dart Drug, the soundscapes—to call some of them 'music' would imply a degree of sonic conventionality which is mostly absent—are shaped more by Muir's whirlwind energy and idiosyncratic array of percussion than they are by Bailey's guitar.
 Some of Muir's instruments are identifiable, others are anybody's guess.
 Hub-caps floating in jello and struck by tyre irons?
 Empty barrels suspended in mid-air and shot at with BB guns?
 We may never know... maybe Dart Drug can meaningfully be described as music—just not as we know it, Jim.
 Whatever you call it, listening to it is a novel out-of-body experience."

-A review at Boomkat states: "There’s no shortage of great percussionists in the brief history of free improvised music but on the strength of Dart Drug alone Jamie Muir deserves a place at High Table...
-What on earth did Muir’s kit consist of?
-Some instruments are clearly identifiable (bells, gongs, chimes, woodblocks); others could be… well, anything.
-Old suitcases thwacked with rolled up newspapers?
-Tin cans and hubcaps inside a washing machine?
-Who cares?
-It sounds terrific – but if you're the kind of person who faints at the sound of nails scraping a blackboard, you might want to nip out and put the kettle on towards the end of the title track...
-Dart Drug is consistently thrilling, and often very amusing – but it's certainly not easy listening.
-In music we talk about playing with other musicians, whereas in sport you play against another opponent (or with your team against another team).
-Why not play against in music, too?
-That’s precisely what happens very often in improvised music, and Bailey was particularly good at it.
-How can a humble acoustic guitar hope to compete with a Muir in full flight?
-Sometimes Bailey’s content to sit on those open strings, teasing out yet another exquisite Webernian constellation of ringing harmonics and wait for the dust to settle in Muir’s junkyard, but elsewhere he sets off into uncharted territory himself...
-Very hotly recommended."